 Unfortunately, like almost all TVs on the market now, there are ads throughout the interface.

 The remote has been updated a bit since last year.
 There are more sponsored buttons, and like usual, you can't reprogram them to your favorite streaming service.
 The remote has a built-in mic for voice control, and it works well for launching apps or changing inputs, but you can't use it to adjust settings on the TV.
+There's also a mic built-in to the TV for voice control.
+Unfortunately, as of firmware update M0210, it's not working consistently.
+Some owners have reported that installing the firmware update over USB fixes it.

 It has pretty standard controls, similar to most TVs on the market.
 If you're concerned about privacy, there's a physical switch to turn off the built-in microphone, which is rare, and a nice touch.